Its 8:17 pm

 The acting was great as well,the entire cast worked extremely hard with the three main leads of Taylor,Brown and Carsten all shining brightly.
 Kenneth More as the doctor was also quite strong as he finally finds a moment in which he can really make difference and rises up to it.

 This was one Jim Brown’s best roles and he shows a real sensitive side to his acting,he has real thought and purpose and acts as the film’s moral center.
-A lot of folks have forgotten just how good of an actor Brown was,this will help a whole new generation of film buffs to re-discover just how good Brown was.
+A lot of folks have forgotten just how good of an actor Brown was,this will help a whole new generation of film buffs to re-discover just how talented Brown was.

-While I had seen Rod Taylor act before,it was always on TV series where he played the dapper gentleman but he really showed he loved these action roles as well as Carsten and he put on quite a show in their two big fight scenes.
+While I had seen Rod Taylor act before,it was always on TV series where he played the dapper gentleman but he really showed he loved these action roles as much as Carsten and he put on quite a show in their two big fight scenes.

 While rough and tumble,”Dark of the Sun” is a very good film and the cheetah and I both liked it very much and gave it two thumbs/3 paws straight up.